Academic Grievance and Complaint Procedure

 - The student must initiate the grievance and/or complaint procedure by submitting a formal written statement within 10 business days utilizing the Academic Grievance and Complaint Form.
 The written statement must specify the nature of the complaint and the remedy desired.
 The Director of Student Services will oversee the resolution of the matter within 14 days from submission of the written complaint.

-- The written complaint will be reviewed by the Program Chair and Director of Faculty Operations.
+- The written complaint will be reviewed by the Program Chair, Director of Faculty Operations, and Director of Online Learning.

 - Once a decision is reached, the student will be notified in writing via email from the Director of Student Services.